 - Weave—percale versus sateen—is worth noting too.
 Percale is a plainer, more open weave with a matte finish, much like a fine dress shirt.
 If you like a crisp sheet (and don’t mind wrinkles), percale is a good summer choice.
 Sateen is a tighter, silkier weave, good for summer sleepers who like to snuggle in the AC or use just a top sheet in lieu of a blanket.

-Stay Cool for the Summer with These Breathable Sheets from Saatva
+Stay cool for the summer with these sheets and coverlets from Saatva

 Make a blanket statement